stephanenicolas/boundbox/README.md

 Android Sample
 --------------

-On Android, such a class would be very hard to test.
+On Android, the class below would be very hard to test.
-All logic is completely intricated into an activity life cycle method and all fields are private.
+All logic is completely imbricated into an activity life cycle method and all fields are private.

 ```java
 public class MainActivity extends Activity {